hm-lang/core/proposals/README.md

 # note, missing fields will be default-initialized.
 Vector Z == 0   # should be True.

-# to make an object variable non-reassignable, use := when defining:
+# to make an object variable immutable, use := when defining:
 Vector2 := (X: 3.75, Y: 3.25)
 # or you can use `:` with an explicit type specifier and then `=`:
 Vector2: (X: dbl, Y: dbl) = (X: 3.75, Y: 3.25)
 # then these operations are invalid:
-Vector2 X += 3          # COMPILER ERROR, object is immutable
-Vector2 = (X: 1, Y: 2)  # COMPILER ERROR, variable is non-reassignable
+Vector2 X += 3          # COMPILER ERROR, variable is immutable, field cannot be modified Vector2 = (X: 1, Y: 2)  # COMPILER ERROR, variable is immutable, cannot be reassigned
 ```

 You can define a type/interface for objects you use multiple times.